hackclub/winter/docs/eligible_countries.md

 - United Kingdom
 - United States

+Due to differences in financial/banking systems, Hack Club Bank is not able to work in the following countries:

+- India
+- Nigeria

 Due to US government sanction sanctions, Visa cards will not work in the following countries:

 - Balkans